Valier, Montana: Education

-Valier Schools educates students from kindergarten through 12th grade.
+Valier Public Schools educates students from kindergarten through 12th grade.
+The school district is made of these components: Valier Elementary School District and the Valier High School District.

 Valier High School's team name is the Panthers.

 Valier Public Library serves the area.

 Media

 The local newspaper is The Valierian.
 It is published weekly both in print and as an e-edition.

 Infrastructure

 Valier is on Highway 44, an east–west roadway that connects I-15 and US 89 at the midpoint between Glacier National Park and Great Falls.
 The local airport has a 3000 ft grass landing strip; also, water planes can land on the lake.
 It is a public use airport.